-The financial condition of NapaSan remains sound for FY 2020/21.
+The financial condition of NapaSan remains sound for FY 2021/22.
 District operating revenues are predicted to be stable, although capital expansion revenues (capacity charges) may fluctuate based on demand for new connections to the system.
-As a result of the Board's action to increase sewer service charges, additional resources are available to increase NapaSan's investment in asset renewal and replacement.
+As a result of the Board's past action to increase sewer service charges, resources are available to increase NapaSan's investment in asset renewal and replacement.

 The cost of employee benefits continues to rise for NapaSan.
 Specifically, health benefits, which adversely impact current employee and retiree costs, and OPEB and pension contributions are major contributors to escalating costs in the area of salaries and benefits.
-California Public Employees' Retirement System (CalPERS) experienced investment losses in response to COVID-19.
-Increases to contribution costs as a result of the losses will start in FY 2022/23.
+California Public Employees' Retirement System (CalPERS) anticipates costs will continue to rise after conducting their most recent review of their assets and liabilities.
 Energy and chemical rates in general are expected to rise and will require regular monitoring by staff, but NapaSan is also taking actions to decrease usage of these commodities through the implementation of specific capital improvement projects.

-NapaSan will continue to fully fund its OPEB ("Other Postemployment Benefits") Actuarially Determined Contribution (ADC) in FY 2020/21.
-Increased funding of the pension liability beyond the required minimum payments to CalPERS were made in FY 2019/20.
-The 10-Year Financial Forecast temporarily removed the additional payments for the next two years, however, will continue in FY 2022/23 when the economy recovers from the financial impact of the pandemic.
+NapaSan will continue to fully fund its OPEB ("Other Postemployment Benefits") Actuarially Determined Contribution (ADC) in FY 2021/22.
+Increased funding of the pension liability beyond the required minimum payments to CalPERS were not made in FY 2020/21.
+However, the 10-Year Financial Forecast includes additional payments for the next several years starting in FY 2021/22.
 These are additional steps that NapaSan has taken to help improve the long-term financial health of NapaSan.